damlakragoz/Image-Pixel-Sorter/README.md

 ## Additional Feature
 ### Pressing the key...
-   'd' changes the diagonalStep methods period dividing it by 2.
+   'd' changes the diagonalStep method calling period dividing it by 2.
 The sorting animation is now x2 times faster.

-   'a' changes the diagonalStep methods period multiplying it by 2.
+   'a' changes the diagonalStep method calling period multiplying it by 2.
 The sorting animation is now x2 times slower.

    'r' pauses and resumes the sort animation.